What is liver transplantation?

 Price of a liver transplant in Turkey

-Liver transplantation is the effective treatment of chronic end stage liver disease in all etiologies.
-It is therefore necessary to continue organ donation procedures.
+Liver transplantation is the effective treatment of chronic terminal liver disease of all etiologies.
+It is therefore necessary to continue the organ donation procedures.